 If you see these ingredients on food labels, it means the food may contain egg proteins:

 What About Vaccines?

 Flu vaccines may also have some egg protein in it.
-It's long been advised that people with allergies to eggs should not get the flu shot.
-However, the American College of Allergy, Asthma and Immunology says the vaccine contains such a low amount of egg protein that it's unlikely to cause an allergic reaction in those people.
+Experts have long advised people with allergies to eggs not to get the flu shot.
+But the American College of Allergy, Asthma, and Immunology says the vaccine contains such a low amount of egg protein that it's unlikely to cause an allergic reaction in those people.